jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

 ## How does JupyterHub compare with hosted products, like Google Colaboratory, RStudio.cloud, or Anaconda Enterprise?

+JupyterHub puts you in control of your data, infrastructure, and coding environment.
+In addition, it is vendor neutral, which reduces lock-in to a particular vendor or service.
-Like the tools listed above, JupyterHub provides access to interactive computing environments in the cloud.
-However, JupyterHub is more flexible, more customizable, free, and gives administrators more control over their setup and hardware.
+JupyterHub provides access to interactive computing environments in the cloud (similar to each of these services).
+Compared with the tools above, it is more flexible, more customizable, free, and gives administrators more control over their setup and hardware.

 Because JupyterHub is an open-source, community-driven tool, it can be extended and modified to fit an institution's needs.
 It plays nicely with the open source data science stack, and can serve a variety of computing enviroments, user interfaces, and computational hardware.

-Finally, JupyterHub can be deployed anywhere - on enterprise cloud infrastructure, on High-Performance-Computing machines, on local hardware, or even on a single laptop.
+It can also be deployed anywhere - on enterprise cloud infrastructure, on High-Performance-Computing machines, on local hardware, or even on a single laptop, which is not possible with most other tools for shared interactive computing.

 # For IT